1. Did you know Wales has over 200 golf courses including 23 links courses

 7. Wales has over 641 castles, more per sqm than anywhere else in Europe.
 The mighty walls of the UNESCO listed Harlech Castle, stand watch over the greens and fairways of the Royal St David’s course.

 8. Wales is closer than you think.
 If your clients are travelling from just over the border or the other side of the world, our great courses are easier to get to than ever.
-Easily accessible via UK airports London, Manchester, Birmingham and Liverpool airport and directly in to Wales via Cardiff Airport which has 50 direct flights and over 900 connecting routes.
+Easily accessible via UK airports London, Manchester, Birmingham and Liverpool airport and directly in to Wales at Cardiff Airport.

 10. Tenby Golf Club on the coast of West Wales is Wales’s oldest established golf club.
 It was founded in 1888.